Swedish Armed Forces: Nordic Battlegroup

 The Nordic Battlegroup is a cooperative formation of the Swedish Armed Forces alongside mainly the other Nordic countries but also some of the Baltic countries as well as Ireland, tasked as one of the EU Battlegroups.
 The headquarter garrison for this group is currently situated in Enköping, Sweden.

 International deployments

-Sweden had military forces deployed in Afghanistan with the NATO-led Resolute Support Mission.
-Swedish forces were part of the previous International Security Assistance Force (2002–2014) in Afghanistan.
-Sweden is also part of the multinational Kosovo Force and has a naval force deployed to the gulf of Aden as a part of Operation Atalanta.
+Sweden is part of the multinational Kosovo Force and has a naval force deployed to the gulf of Aden as a part of Operation Atalanta.
 Military observers from Sweden have been sent to a large number of countries, including Georgia, Lebanon, Israel and Sri Lanka and Sweden also participates with staff officers to missions in Sudan and Chad.
 Sweden has been one of the Peacekeeping nations of the Neutral Nations Supervisory Commission that is tasked with overseeing the truce in the Korean Demilitarized Zone since the Korean war ended in 1953.
+It was revealed in 2025 that Sweden was assisting the US in Somalia, primarily in regards to identification of killed and captured terrorists.